zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

 **Simplicia**: You seemed really intent on a particular intuition pump against human-imitation-based alignment strategies, where you compared AI to an alien actress.
 I didn't find that compelling.

-**Doomimir**: But you know that LLMs that emit plausibly human-written text aren't human.
+**Doomimir**: But you claim to understand that LLMs that emit plausibly human-written text aren't human.
 Thus, the AI is not the character it's playing.
 Similarly, being able to predict the conversation in a bar, doesn't make you drunk.
 [What's there not to get](https://twitter.com/ESYudkowsky/status/1633219449724760065), even for you?

 **Simplicia**: Why doesn't the "predicting barroom conversation doesn't make you drunk" analogy falsely imply "predicting the answers to modular arithmetic problems doesn't mean you implement modular arithmetic"?